-- We think legalizing recreational marijuana would create an ideal tax base for the purpose of funding water quality improvement projects.
+- Legalizing recreational marijuana will create an ideal tax base for the purpose of funding water quality improvement projects.
 We’ve coined the movement Green For Blue.

 Tourism currently pumps $189,000,000,000 (billion) into the Florida economy.
 Legalizing recreational marijuana will be a boon to tourism.
 Last year 126 million tourists came to our shores – adding recreational cannabis to the draw will increase the number of visitors even more!
 Not only will this increase existing tourist-based tax revenue, but present an opportunity to fund water quality improvement projects across the state.
 The new tax revenue distribution could offset impacts from an increase in visitors to Florida.

 Rainy days and hurricanes can impact tourism – but those are temporary.
 What has a greater and longer lasting impact are red tides, algae outbreaks, beach closures, springs quality, and overall water health.

 This opportunity has the chance to revolutionize our tourism industry AND create a deep, much needed, funding source for water quality improvements across the state.
 No one will call us foolish for valuing our water resources too much – but that’s what they’ll call us if we don’t!

 No one will call us foolish for valuing our water resources too much – but that’s what they’ll call us if we don’t!

 The Play Hard Florida team is so committed to finding ways to preserve and protect our waters that we sell T-shirts to support nonprofits that work to protect them.
 We’ve also designed a logo for the Green For Blue movement – check out our online store to show your support for clean water AND environmental nonprofits!